bqShina/pointsbet-assessment-solution/README.md

   - Follow the instructions in the comment to complete the task
 - Once complete your solution, please submit the codebase to your GitHub and share the public link with our HR team

-Thank you for completing the code test with PointsBet.
+Thank you for completing the code test with PointsBet.# pointsbet-assessment-solution